dunglas/frankenphp/docs/embed.md

 ### Customizing the Configuration

-To customize [the configuration](config.md), you can put a `Caddyfile` as well as a `php.ini` file in the main directory of the app to embedded (`$TMPDIR/my-prepared-app` in the previous example).
+To customize [the configuration](config.md), you can put a `Caddyfile` as well as a `php.ini` file in the main directory of the app to be embedded (`$TMPDIR/my-prepared-app` in the previous example).

 ## Creating a Linux Binary